 It is your responsibility to accurately record your volunteering hours that you wish to be included under this scheme.
 This can be done using volunteering form 1.
-It is useful to print this form off and use it as a time sheet to record your hours as you complete them.
+Use it as a time sheet to record your hours as you complete them.
+The form can be downloaded from Pathways.